Best Of17 min read

 • Great for hybrid project-client management

-• Easy team adoption if you already use Monday.com for anything else
+• Easy adoption if your team already uses Monday.com

 Cons: